 Closure Systems and Access

 A pack’s closure system is a great way to identify where it excels.
 Does it have a one-handed drawstring?
 It must be made for fast-and-light endeavors when retrieving items from your pack needs to be quick and easy.
 A U-shaped zip panel on the rear?
 Sounds like stellar organization at the crag.
-A removable lid with drawstring underneath?
+A removable lid with a drawstring underneath?
 We’re thinking this would make a great pack to load up for the approach and then strip down for streamlined carry on-route.

 Pockets and Organization